Cross-Registration Policies and Guidance

 - You will be responsible for the attendance and academic requirements of the course even if home and host calendars and policies do not coincide.

 - All course-related fees in excess of tuition remain a student responsibility (e.g., lab fees, distance learning fees, supplies).
 These fees are not covered in the cross-registration agreement.
-Additional voluntary fees such as parking, gym fees and student use fees are the responsibility of the student.
+Additional voluntary fees such as parking, gym fees and student use fees are the responsibility of the student if required by the College.

 - Your signature on the Cross-Registration Agreement is considered approval for the host institution to automatically release grades/transcripts to your home institution at the end of the semester.
 This also permits the home and host to communicate regarding your academic and financial record.
 Your signature on the Cross-Registration Agreement also indicates your agreement to abide by all regulations imposed by the host institution (parking, attendance, library rules, etc.).
 In addition, the host institution may apply rules and regulations to incoming students as they deem necessary (e.g., restrictions on classes based on seat availability).
 Be sure you are aware of those rules before you cross-register.